-.5-1 hour 1.5-3 hours Laboratory:
+1.5-3 hours Lecture: 1.5-3 hours Laboratory:

 An introduction to elements of design and composition as they relate to field photography.
-Field instruction in locations of natural beauty followed by lectures, demonstrations, and critiques.
-Requires adjustable 35mm camera or larger or adjustable digital.
-Field trips may be required.
-May be repeated two times.
+Field instruction in locations of natural beauty and historical significance followed by lectures, demonstrations, and critiques.
+Requires adjustable 35mm camera or larger format, or adjustable SLR type digital.
+May be repeated one time.
+Field trips required.
+Transfer: CSU